Rashydia/Trivia_Game/ios101-project3-trivia-starter-main/README.md

 Submitted by: **Rashydia Blair**

-**Trivia** is an app that ... allows the user to answer three different questions given four answer choices.
+**Trivia** is an app that ... is a game that gives a user three trivia questions each with four choices to answer with which to guess which answer choice is correct.

-Time spent: ** about 10** hours spent in total
+Time spent: **12** hours spent in total

 ## Required Features